 - If you’d prefer to glue felt pieces, instead of stitching or sewing them on, you’ll want to use a strong, washable fabric glue (I used Dritz Liquid Stitch)

 - Instead of cutting small shapes out of felt or embroidering on details, you can use fabric paint (we mix this textile medium with our acrylic paints) fabric markers or puffy paint (this works especially well for younger kids)

-DIY Bruise Buddy and Mini Bandaid Softie Instructions:
+DIY Bruise Buddies and Mini Bandaid Softie Instructions: